 At yoUnlimited we believe that all women have the right to believe in unlimited possibility for their lives.
 We believe that every woman needs to be seen and appreciated for who they are, and encouraged to be all that they can be.
 Sometimes, this can be a challenge and we encourage members of our community to give and share where they can.

 While participating at a Women in the Woods event, our founder, Carolyne Taylor, learned of the Third Stage Housing at the Victoria Women’s Transition House.
 This is supportive, transitional housing for single women aged 45 to 65 who have left abusive relationships.
 There are 22 affordable one-bedroom suites where women can stay for up to three years.
 Programming supports residents in becoming independent and self-reliant, through counselling support, activities and life skills training.

 Since November 2015 we have been holding our Christmas Giving Event, where members of our community bring and wrap gifts to provide each woman currently participating in this program an overflowing bag of gifts.

 Members of our community also volunteer and provide programming similar to the yoUnlimited offerings, with the difference being that we bring the programs right into the complex where these women live.
 We also have sourced services such as tax preparation, and stocked a library full of donated books from our community.

-In 2017, we have a goal to raise the funds to support the S.A.F.E.
+Please consider making a donation to raise the funds to support the S.A.F.E.
 (Self-sufficiency and Assets through Financial Education) Program which provides life goal setting, critical financial education, and a safety net for women living in our supported housing.
-The funding sunsets as of March 31, 2017 and we are looking to our community to make donations, and VWTH has also applied for grants to help us keep the program afloat.

 Self-sufficiency and Assets through Financial Education (SAFE) Program